PvPSteven/QttextEditor/README.md

-Just drop & drag the application into your application folder If you want to support this project just join the discord server or post bugs to the GitHub page of the application for me to see, Thanks.
+Just drop & drag the application into your application folder If you want to support this project, just join the discord server or post bugs to the GitHub page of the application for me to see, Thanks.